7 things you didn’t know about The Hague

 3. Nobody knows if it’s a university city by now

 Leiden University says The Hague is The Netherlands’ fastest-growing student city.
-Before the arrival of Leiden’s The Hague campus in 2010, The Hague was home to The Hague University of Applied Sciences (Haagse Hogeschool).
+Before the arrival of Leiden’s The Hague campus in 2010, The Hague was only home to The Hague University of Applied Sciences (Haagse Hogeschool).

 Each year, more and more students arrive in The Hague — particularly from outside the Netherlands.